percona/pmm-doc/docs/how-to/ha-eks.md

 **Prerequisites**
 - AWS CLI version 2.8.6 or later.
 - eksctl version 0.120.0 or later.
+- Route 53 as the DNS service for domain

 This manual for empty EKS cluster without any settings.